zhzhhyzh/velora-flutter/README.md

 # 🚀 Velora

-A **Flutter mobile application project** developed for **TARUMT Mobile Application Development** coursework.
+A **job-finding mobile application** built using **Flutter**, developed for **TARUMT Mobile Application Development** coursework.

 ---

 ## 🧭 Overview
-Velora2 is a starting point for a Flutter application.
-It includes all the necessary setup to kickstart your Flutter development journey, following best practices and structured project organization.
+**Velora** aims to simplify the process of job searching and recruitment.
+Users can explore available job listings, view job details, and connect with potential employers — all within a clean and modern Flutter-based interface.

+This project serves as both a practical learning experience and a foundation for more advanced Flutter applications.

 ---